honkita/MathGenerator/README.md

 - Python 3 (Developed using Python 3.9.13)
 - Latex distribution (Recommended to also use PDFLatex since it allows for convinient PDF generation)

+## How to Use

+You only need to open **Tex.py**.
+Only modify the **questions** variable to change the number of questions for each category OR removing or adding new question types.

 ## Types of Questions

 All the question files use **Question** as an Interface.
 This means that each question class must have the following: